-Common household bleach (like Clorox) contains a chlorine compound that will disinfect water.
+First of all, if it’s necessary, filter out any particles that are present in the water with cloth, coffee filters and paper towels.
+Common household bleach (like Clorox) is surprisingly an excellent contains a chlorine compound that will disinfect water.
 The bleach to water ratio for sanitizing requires eight to 16 drops of bleach per each gallon of water.
 For mostly clean water, eight drops of bleach is sufficient and for murky or cloudy water 16 drops will work.

 Thoroughly mix the water, cover it for at least a half hour.
 If the water has a slight chlorine smell, then the water should be safe to drink.
 If the water doesn’t smell like chlorine, you’ll need to double the initial drops and then wait for an additional 15 minutes to test the water again.

 If there is too strong of a chlorine taste, you’ll need to air the water out.
 Airing the water is done by repeatedly pouring water from one container to another container until the water tastes better.
 Also, a small pinch of salt for each quart of water boiled helps improve the water taste.